aws-amplify/amplify-js/docs/media/quick_start.md

 </div>
 <div id="ionic" class="tab-content">

-For enabling authentication in your Ionic app, you can use the service provider Auth API directly or the built in component.
+For enabling authentication in your Ionic app, you can use the service provider Auth API directly or the built-in component.
 Once you've configured the module, you can include the `amplify-authenticator` anywhere in your app:

 ```js